It took my fourth visit to Australia for me to make it north.

 If you’ve read any of my blog posts over the years, you already know that I tend to get sick from even the slightest of movements.
 Despite that, I’ve always been fine in planes.

-It turns out that getting in an eight-seater of a plane and sitting at the front was a surefire recipe to me wanting to throw up all over the controls.
+It turns out that getting in an eight-seater of a plane and sitting at the front was a surefire recipe to me wanting to empty my stomach contents all over the controls.

 It got bad, actually.